-How you drive can obviously make a significant impact on wet-weather safety.
-Be attentive to the situation around you, including what other drivers are doing and how they are reacting to conditions.
+The way you drive can obviously have a significant impact on wet-weather safety.
+Be attentive to the situation around you, including what other drivers are doing and how they are reacting to conditions:

 - Even a new tire can begin to hydroplane on wet surfaces, so watch your speed.
 If the steering begins to feel light and the car is splashing through deep puddles, gently reduce your throttle to allow the car to slow to a more manageable speed.
 Don't lift the throttle abruptly or hit the brakes, since this could unsettle the tires’ grip on the wet surface.